kylemarsh/AdventOfCode/README.md

 # AdventOfCode
 Solutions to the Advent of Code Challenges

 Organized by Year and Day of the challenge.
-Each directory contains a text file describing the challenge, a text file that is the input, and whatever code I came up with to solve the challenge.
+The README.md for each directory describes the challenge, and each challenge directory contains its input as `input.txt` along with whatever code I came up with to solve the challenge.